department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/monthly-housing-allowance-rates.md

 **Then, we adjust your rate based on your training time (also called your "rate of pursuit"):**

 - **For undergraduate programs:** Your school will send us your term dates and credit hours.
 We'll use this to calculate your rate of pursuit time as a percentage of full-time enrollment (12 semester or quarter hours for most undergraduate programs).
 For example, if you took two 3-credit classes and a 1-credit lab, your rate of pursuit would be 58% (7 credits taken ÷ 12 credit requirement for full-time enrollment). <br> Some schools offer classes in terms that are shorter than a semester or quarter.
-This is especially true for online classes and summer enrollments.
-Other schools offer accelerated terms at brick-and-mortar campuses year-round.
-In these cases, we calculate weighted "equivalent credit hours" so that fewer credits are required for full-time (and more than half-time) training.
+This is especially true for online classes, summer enrollments.
+Other schools offer accelerated terms year-round.
+In these cases, we calculate weighted "equivalent credit hours" so that you'll need fewer credits to qualify for full-time (and more than half-time) enrollment.

 - **For graduate programs:** Because graduate-level programs vary in the amount of credits needed for full-time training, the school provides the training time information to us.
 They also tell us your term dates and credit hours.

-**We'll pay you the monthly housing allowance at the nearest 10% level**
+**Then, we round the monthly housing allowance to the nearest 10% level**

-Once we calculate your rate of pursuit, we’ll pay you the MHA at the nearest 10% level.
+Once we calculate your rate of pursuit, we round the allowance to the nearest 10% level.

 **For example** If your rate of pursuit is 58%, we'll pay you **60% of the applicable housing allowance**.
 If your rate of pursuit is 84%, we'll pay you **80% of the applicable housing allowance**.

+**Then, we adjust your payment based on how long you served on active duty after September 10, 2001.**

 ### If you're enrolled at least half-time in an online program or a school in a U.S. territory or foreign country

 We'll pay you a specific rate based on the type of school.
+We'll adjust your payment based on how long you served on active duty after September 10, 2001.

 All rates in $ U.S. dollars
 | **Type of school** | **Monthly payment** |